Welcome to Immanuel…

 Serving at Immanuel

 New to Immanuel and have some questions?
 Well, we have answers!
-Click the link below to view our frequently asked questions to learn more about Immanuel Christian Reformed Church!
+Click the link below to view our frequently asked questions to learn more about Immanuel Church!

 “Ascribe to the Lord the glory due his name; bring an offering and come before him.
 Worship the Lord in the splendor of his holiness.”